openclimatefix/nwp-consumer/README.md

 ### Using Docker (recommended)

 This service is designed to be run as a Docker container.
 The `Containerfile` is the Dockerfile for the service.
-It is recommended to run it this way due to the present dependency on various external binaries, which at the moment cannot be easily distributed in a PyPi package.
+It is recommended to run it this way due to the dependency on external non-python binaries, which at the moment cannot be easily distributed in a PyPi package.
 To run, pull the latest version from `ghcr.io` via:

 ```shell